South Africa Family Safari with Teenagers

 4. This trip starts at noon on Day 1 and ends at approximately 3pm on day 12 at Johannesburg international airport.
 Please do not book any flights until after 8pm.

-6. A single supplement is available if you’d prefer not to share a room on this trip.
+6. A single supplement is available if you’d prefer to have your own tent/room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 8. Border crossing delays in the region have been sporadic and difficult to predict.
 What takes an hour one day may take four hours the next.
 This may affect the order of activities in the itinerary.
 We understand this uncertainty can be frustrating, and we strongly recommend packing a bit of patience and flexibility.